naofumi/react-router-vite-rails/README.md

 \[react-router-vite-rails] is the name of the project.

 Prepare a route and a controller action to serve the bootstrap HTML template.
-View the following files in the current directory for guidance.
+View the comments in the following files for guidance.

 * `config/routes.rb`
 * `app/controllers/react_controller.rb`